forgeworksdev/Circuit_Breaker/README.md

 ## Warning: This game is still under development and is not in playable state.
 Expect daily commits by the dev team.

 ### 🏗️ Description
 Circuit Breaker is a puzzle game centered around fixing and making new circuits using the available components, while avoiding short circuits.
-It is being developed as an assignment for the class of Electrical Circuits at the IFES Go (AKA IFG)
+It is being developed as an assignment for the class of Electrical Circuits at the IFES GO (AKA IFG)

 ### 📷 Screenshots
  ![image](https://github.com/user-attachments/assets/0098eb9b-09f5-48c7-b1be-cfa333238ae8)